Question & Response

 Welcome to Ask Sarah, a weekly advice column, where it’s teacher to teacher, learner to learner.
 My 18 years in the high school English classroom have taught me many lessons, but few as poignant as the power of questions and the belief that a good question is always better than a right answer.
 So, consider this a space where we value and tackle the messy questions, where we seek honest responses and try to cultivate some wisdom along the way.
 I can’t wait to see how we open teaching together!

-Once again, Ask Sarah, made the leap to Facebook Live and once again, you showed up with your questions, your comments, your conversation.
-Here’s the snack-size version of the broadcast, so you can find or watch just the portions you want to.
-You can also catch the...read more
+Ask Sarah, made the leap to Facebook Live and once again, you showed up with your questions, your comments, your conversation.
+Special thanks to the fantastic Josh Parker for joining us!
+Here’s the snack-size version of the broadcast, so you can...read more